etiditalex/inuka/CPANEL_DEPLOYMENT_GUIDE.md

 3. **CRITICAL:** Make sure .htaccess file is uploaded (it's hidden by default)

 **Method B: Upload as ZIP (Recommended)**
-1. Create a ZIP file of all your INUKA files
+1. Download the updated ZIP file: `inuka-properties-website-complete.zip`
 2. Upload the ZIP to public_html
 3. Extract the ZIP file in cPanel
 4. Delete the ZIP file after extraction
+5. **IMPORTANT:** This ZIP now includes all the new individual blog post pages

 ### Step 3: Set File Permissions
 After upload, set these permissions: